 What’s in it for me?

-The scheme has been running for over five years and during that period we have had an 80-90% success rate in candidates on the scheme securing roles in the industry.
-This is directly as a result of individuals being able to showcase the skills that they bring to prospective employees.
+The scheme has been running for over five years and has achieved an 80–90% success rate in helping participants secure roles in the industry.
+This success comes from giving individuals the chance to showcase the skills and experience they bring to prospective employers.

 What’s in it for hosting companies?

-In the time that we have been running the placement scheme, over 100 veterans have been employed across the insurance industry into roles where they might not have necessarily been considered for.
-These individuals have demonstrated the skills and attributes that veterans bring to prospective employers over a relatively short placement and have gone onto to succeed in the industry across a wide variety of roles.
-Candidates are extremely self-sufficient, proactive and keen to be adding value from the very beginning of a placement; they will be able to hit the ground running with minimal support and many candidates have picked up complex projects during their placements.
+Since launching the placement scheme, more than 100 veterans have secured roles across the insurance industry—often in positions they might not have considered before.
+During their placements, these individuals have shown the unique skills and attributes veterans bring to employers and gone on to succeed in a wide variety of roles.
+Candidates are highly proactive, self-sufficient, and eager to add value from day one.
+Many hit the ground running with minimal support and have even taken on complex projects during their placements.

 Advantages of Employing Veterans